StarRocks/starrocks/docs/data_source/file_external_table.md

 ## Before you begin

 Before you create a file external table, configure your StarRocks cluster so that StarRocks can access the external storage system where your data files are located.
 StarRocks supports the following systems: HDFS, Amazon S3 (and S3-Compatible Object Storage), Alibaba Cloud Object Storage Service (OSS), and Tencent Cloud Object Storage (COS).
 The configurations required for a file external table are the same as that required for a Hive catalog.
-Therefore, see [Hive catalog](../data_source/catalog/hive_catalog.md#before-you-begin) for more information about configurations.
+Therefore, see [Hive catalog - Integration preparations](../data_source/catalog/hive_catalog.md#integration-preparations) for more information about configurations.

 ## Procedure